Meet Buddy, your new spirometry coach

 We’ve focused a great deal on spirometry so far because that has traditionally been the most familiar and accessible pulmonary function tests in the ambulatory care world.
 But now is a good time to point out that not all the change in the world these days is for the worse, and technology has made major strides in the past decade.
 These days, full-featured pulmonary function testing equipment is within reach of any practice, without the need for physically remodeling your clinic space or massive capital investment.
 This modern equipment can serve as a “lab in a box,” bringing advanced tests like diffusion transfer capacity (DLCO) and lung volumes analysis to the clinic floor, reducing the burden on patients (and care coordinators) even more.

 As wonderful and useful as spirometers are, these full-PFT machines may end up being even more valuable in the post-COVID.
 Recall that relatively few patients ended up with significant defects in their airflow mechanics; however, that doesn’t mean they escaped without any injury.
 In the largest study, a full 47% of COVID-19 patients had decreased diffusion capacity for carbon monoxide (DLCO, also sometimes known as transfer capacity) and, just as with the spirometric values, the risk for worsening DLCO increased with disease severity.
 Again, this aligns with our growing understanding of COVID-19 as not just a pulmonary condition, but a cardiovascular one.
-It also may explain why there have been so many reports of the so-called “happy hypoxics,” who have acute COVID-19 with remarkably low oxygen saturation readings, but no significant dyspnea (at least, until their system can’t handle it anymore and they crash).*
+It also may explain why there have been so many reports of the so-called “happy hypoxics,” who have acute COVID-19 with remarkably low oxygen saturation readings, but no significant dyspnea (at least, until their system can’t handle it anymore and they crash).8

 The availability of this technology opens up many new possibilities across the continuum of care.
 Much like spirometry, research applications appear to be the ‘low-hanging fruit’ here, especially as we work to improve our care for COVID long-haulers and understand any potential long-term effects.
 We may also see a point-of-care diagnostic role for this equipment, in properly-outfitted clinics and emergency departments; patients with other symptoms or possible exposures can be rapidly assessed for DLCO defects and triaged appropriately.
-Wider adoption of this technology would have positive effects even outside of COVID-19 as well, considering DLCO has been suggested as a more accurate prognostic indicator than traditional airflow obstruction*.
-These machines are also able to measure lung volumes, helping to confirm the presence of restrictive lung disorders in COVID-19 survivors and having prognostic utility in other chronic lung conditions, such as cystic fibrosis*.
+Wider adoption of this technology would have positive effects even outside of COVID-19 as well, considering DLCO has been suggested as a more accurate prognostic indicator than traditional airflow obstruction9.
+These machines are also able to measure lung volumes, helping to confirm the presence of restrictive lung disorders in COVID-19 survivors and having prognostic utility in other chronic lung conditions, such as cystic fibrosis10.
 Just imagine what applications will continue to be found, as these devices become more commonplace.

 It’s become cliché at this point to say that we still don’t know what the new normal of healthcare will look like.
 We’ve been through a lot over the last six months or so, and it’s true that there’s been a lot of disruption, a lot of uncertainty, and a lot of negativity as we contemplate the idea that nothing will ever be the same.
 However, every one of the challenges that we have faced this year also represents an opportunity to do better for those in our care.
 It may seem counterintuitive, and it’s certainly easier said than done, but now is the time to think big, to ride the wave of disruption in order to reshape healthcare.
 We’re starting to see how the forced implementation of telehealth has had a positive impact; imagine what easy access to pulmonary function testing could do.
 What would faster access to results do for your practice?
 What would it do for patient satisfaction?
 Care coordination?
 Research?